 This type of healthcare professional didn’t exist a few years ago, according to Diana L. Gardner, MBA-HM, RHIA, FACMPE, CPC, Course Faculty, College of Health Professions at Western Governors University (WGU.)
 Today’s healthcare data analysts work with numbers in ways that healthcare statisticians in the past couldn’t before the digital age.
 Now they serve as the bridge between health researchers and the frontline healthcare providers.

 “The healthcare data analyst doesn’t have patient-facing responsibilities,” says Gardner, a certified professional coder.
-She’s also a course instructor in WGU’s B.S.
+She’s also an instructor in WGU’s B.S.
 Health Information Management program, which is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM.)
 “Rather they analyze, interpret, and transform data into information that can provide actionable insights for physicians, clinical researchers, and healthcare decision makers.
 They will create the next generation of healthcare strategists who help us find cures for cancer and the common cold, and all points in between.”

 Gardner was the first WGU Bachelor of Health Informatics graduate to sit for and obtain her Registered Health Information Administrator (RHIA.)
 She also holds an MBA in Healthcare Management from WGU, and a Fellow of the American College of Medical Practice Executives (FACMPE) from the Medical Group Managers Association.
 Now she trains students with her field experience, including her prior experience with managing banks.
 When healthcare models started to change in the 1990s, she saw how she could transfer her business skills to healthcare.